vedprakashnautiyal/CareerMatch/README.md

-# JobFit
+# Career Match
-LLM app that lets you converse with the pdfs and images you wants.
+A Generative AI App that lets you compare your resume with the given job description